cgarciae/phi/guide/README.md

     lambda x: [(x + 1) * 2, (x + 1) - 2]

 As you the the `[...]` element is compiled to a function that returns a list of values.
+Check out the documentation of the [dsl](https://cgarciae.github.io/phi/dsl.m.html) for more information.

 ## Nice Examples